SKIP THESE BAD BUYS

 Like most costs associated with higher education, college textbook prices have been climbing in recent years, yet undergrads are spending $100 less on their required course materials than students a decade ago.
 The decline is thanks to a proliferation of online shops that resell or rent books, so there's less reason than ever to pay full price.

-A dozen roses (most of which are imported to the US) sell for $9.50 wholesale, but certain florists and grocery stores can resell them for as much as $20 to $60 or more when demand is high around Valentine's Day.
-Save money by buying locally-grown flowers and comparing prices between grocers, farmers markets, and online retailers.
+A dozen roses (most of which are imported from Colombia) sell for $10 or less wholesale, but certain florists and grocery stores can resell them for as much as $20 to $60 or more when demand is high around Valentine's Day.
+Save money by buying locally grown flowers and comparing prices between grocers, farmers markets, and online retailers.

 Packages of pre-cut fruits and vegetables found at many grocers may save time, but they're likely to be less fresh and cost as much as 40 percent more than their uncut counterparts.
 Produce is easy to find cheap, so don't give into this supermarket ploy to get customers to spend more money on the same product.